-Bar Code Cards: with these cards data is represented as bar codes and written on the card during the printing process.
-A Bar code can store personal information, and depending on the type of bar codes used, different information can be stored.
-E.g. linear bar codes can be used to store simple alphanumeric data, whereas two-dimensional bar codes can store much more information in a small amount of space.
+Bar Code Cards: with these cards data is represented as bar codes written on the card during the printing process.
+A bar code can store personal information, and, depending on the type of bar codes used, different amount of information can be stored.
+E.g. linear bar codes can be used to store a modest amount of simple alphanumeric data, whereas two-dimensional bar codes can store much more information in a small amount of space.
 Bar code cards can be scanned and the information obtained can then be displayed on a terminal.
-Such cards are machine-readable but bar code can be easily copied.
+Such cards are machine-readable but the bar code can easily be copied.

 Magnetic Stripe Cards: Cards of this type have been widely used for many types of application since 1970s.
-Information is written to the magnetic stripe during personalisation process.
-They can be inserted or swiped at points of interaction and relevant information will be displayed.
-It also contains forms of visual security features such as those one the plastic cards, but laser hologram and special ink/cross-seal are often added for enhanced ability to prevent forgery.
+Information is written to the magnetic stripe during the personalisation process.
+They can be inserted into, or swiped through, readers at the point of interaction, and relevant information read from the card.
+To help prevent forgery, such cards can also contain forms of visual security features, such as those used on plastic cards, for example the embedding of laser holograms in the card.

-Optical Stripe Cards: this type of card utilises the similar technology used to read or write CDs, namely Write Once Read Many (WORM) technology.
+Optical Stripe Cards: this type of card uses a similar technology to that employed by write-once CDs, namely Write Once Read Many (WORM) technology.
 Such technology allows data to be read and added but not deleted or erased.
-The high storage capacity of such technology (up to multiple megabytes) allows it to be used in a wide range of applications.
-For example, health care, identification, and other applications that require storage of a large amount of data.
+The high storage capacity of such technology (up to multiple megabytes) allows such cards to be used in a wide range of applications.
+Examples of possible application domains include health care, identification, and other applications that require storage of a large amount of data.

-Smart Cards[2]: a plastic card that includes an embedded chip that can be either a microprocessor card with internal memory and processing power or a memory chip card alone.
-Interactions between a reader and the card itself can be done either through physical contact or remote contactless electromagnetic interface.
-With the microprocessor it has the ability to store much more data than bar code or magnetic cards, the also has the ability to carry out on-card functions (e.g. cryptographic functions and key pair generation).
-The security feature of such type of card is considered to be superior than the rest of card technologies.
+Smart Cards [2]: are plastic cards that include an embedded chip.
+A smart card can be either a microprocessor card with internal memory and processing power or just a memory chip card1.
+Interactions between a reader and the card itself can be performed either via physical contact or by means of a remote contactless electromagnetic interface.
+All such cards have the ability to store much more data than bar code or magnetic cards, and microprocessor-based cards also have the ability to carry out on-card functions (e.g. cryptographic functions and key pair generation).
+Because microprocessor-based smart cards can perform calculations involving secret information without revealing this information to any external devices, such cards offer a range of security features not supported by other card types.